 But back to the fabulous Westbrook playroom.
-A striped dhurrie rug (washable) accents the walls while the brightly colored chairs are similar to some I saw at Pottery Barn Kids.
+A striped Ikea Stockholm Rand dhurrie rug (washable) accents the walls while the brightly colored chairs are similar to some I saw at Pottery Barn Kids.
 Confirmed DIYers could get the same look for way less by trolling thrift shops and resale stores for secondhand furniture to paint but that’s a given these days.
-Perhaps it’s just me but chalkboard and magnetic paint call out to my inner child and make me want to pack my Frog tape and brushes and head out to our daughter’s house for a paint party.
-Meanwhile, I can dream.
+Is the table a bit tall?
+Perhaps.
+But a low one could be a starting point.
+Stripes are a motif that always evokes fun and that’s picked up again in the chair pillows.